 I have described automata (as they arise in synchronization theory) in many places including here.
 These are very simple machines; at any time, an automaton is in one of a set of internal states; when it reads a symbol, it undergoes a transition (a map from the set of states to itself).

 A transducer is a slightly more complicated machine which, as well as changing state when it reads an input symbol, also writes a string on its output tape.
-Of course, an automaton which writes nothing is a transducer, though not very interesting; we will always assume that our transducers have the property that when they read an infinite string they also write an infinite string.
+Of course, an automaton (which writes nothing) is a transducer, though not a very interesting one; we will rule this out by always assuming that our transducers have the property that when they read an infinite string they also write an infinite string.

 One way to ensure this is to require that, when one input symbol is read, one output symbol is written.
 Such a transducer is called synchronous.
 Of course, our condition is much more general.
 What we require is that, when the automaton traverses a cycle in the directed graph given by the transitions, it should write at least one symbol.

 A transducer induces a map from the set of infinite strings over the given finite alphabet to itself.
 If this map is a bijection, whose inverse is also given by a transducer, then it is a homeomorphism of the corresponding Cantor space Cn.
 A particular case when this holds is when the transducer is synchronous.